-Mitigation:

-All reports transmitted electronically are encrypted.
+Mitigation: All data transmitted electronically is encrypted.
 In addition, access to medical devices is on a need-to-know basis and limited to clinical staff, Biomedical staff, and others with a legitimate need-to-know.
 Access control policies and procedures follow the VA User Provisioning process.
 Audit Logs are maintained and reviewed.

 TeleCritical Care access is restricted to personnel with VA Privacy and Information Security Awareness training and Rules of Behavior, and the VHA Privacy and HIPAA training, certified annually.
 Safeguards implemented to ensure data is not shared with unapproved or incorrect organizations are employee security and privacy training and awareness and required reporting of suspicious activity.
 Business Associate Agreement (BAA) and background investigation are done on vendors/contractors who have VA network access or remote access.
 VA Memorandum of Understanding/Interconnection Security Agreement (MOU/ISA) agreements are in place with medical device vendors.
 In addition, safeguards implemented to ensure data is not shared with unapproved or incorrect organizations are disabling unused ports and restricting access in providing isolation thru firewall Access Control Lists (ACL).
+Reports are obtained, and data is scrubbed from systems.